jagenjo/litegraph.js/README.md

 - Live mode system (hides the graph but calls nodes to render whatever they want, useful to create UIs)
 - Graphs can be executed in NodeJS
 - Highly customizable nodes (color, shape, slots vertical or horizontal, widgets, custom rendering)
-- Easy to integrate in any JS application
+- Easy to integrate in any JS application (one single file, no dependencies)

 ## Nodes provided
 Although it is easy to create new node types, LiteGraph comes with some default nodes that could be useful for many cases: